Polarization.

 Our Team

-We are a coalition of students, scholars, educators, and organizations united by a shared dedication to fight affective polarization within our respective fields.
+We are a coalition of diverse students, scholars, educators, and organizations united by a shared dedication to fight affective polarization within our respective fields.

 Olivia Chiang